 Conversely, a broken flywheel has the opposite effect on your business.
 Poor-quality listings can severely threaten sales as well as your standing with the marketplace itself.

 However, it’s not always obvious that your brand is suffering from low-quality listings.
 Many sellers tend to audit other parts of their operations before turning their attention to their listings, assuming that product quality or logistics are to blame for customer dissatisfaction.
+How much are you spending on advertising?
+Improving your listing quality could help you reduce those costs.

 Here are several signs that your listings are actually at the root of the issue: